 - Pomegranate juice doesn’t stain?
 (Don’t ask.)

-Other people don’t always see things quite the way I do, and, if something doesn’t work?
+Other people don’t always see things quite the way I do, and if something doesn’t work?
 I am ridiculously confident it’s only because there’s a better answer available.
 I don’t quit.
-Some say I had (have?) an over-active imagination.
+Some say I have an overactive imagination.
 I prefer to think of it as chronic curiosity mixed with a bit of creativity and a stubborn refusal to fail.
 A passion for writing — in almost any form — keeps the dots connected.

-So that’s where the blog and the books come from: about 3 decades of launching ideas and helping people get unstuck.
-Whether as an addictions therapist, domestic violence advocate, ghostwriter, trainer, or author: I love sharing ideas to help people move from where they are to where they want to be.
+So that’s where my work comes from: about 4 decades of launching ideas and helping people get unstuck.
+Whether as an addictions therapist, domestic violence advocate, ghostwriter, trainer, editor, or author: I love sharing ideas to help people move from where they are to where they want to be.

 After all, it only takes one.
 One good idea.